• February 19, 2025

 Welcome to FloridaProcurements.com (FlaProc), your authoritative resource for navigating Florida’s government contracting landscape, with particular focus on transportation and technology opportunities.
 FlaProc provides free, expert guidance to help companies identify and secure state contracting opportunities throughout Florida.

 This resource is maintained by Attorney Sean Gellis of Gellis Law, PLLC, one of less than 75 attorneys Board Certified in State and Federal Government and Administrative Practice by The Florida Bar.
-Mr. Gellis brings unique insight to government contracting, having served as General Counsel of the Florida Department of Transportation (FDOT) and Chief of Staff of the Florida Department of Management Services (DMS)—positions that provided direct oversight of major transportation and technology initiatives.
+Mr. Gellis brings unique insight to government contracting, having served as the Chief of Staff of the Florida Department of Management Services (DMS), General Counsel of the Florida Department of Transportation (FDOT), and Deputy General Counsel of the Florida Office of Insurance Regulation – positions that provided direct oversight of technology initiatives and issues of statewide importance.
 His record in bid protest litigation reflects the sophisticated advocacy and strategic thinking he brings to government contracting matters, particularly in complex transportation and technology procurements.
+Sean also leads Procurement Insider, a confidential subscription service that provides technology vendors with strategic intelligence and insider analysis of Florida government opportunities.
+Learn more about transforming your approach to government contracting at www.gellislaw.com/procurement-insider

 Understanding Florida’s Proviso Contracts: A Different Path to Government Work